floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/04-metrics.typ

 #citeauthor(<quattrocchi_etal_2024>) define operational costs as metric to minimize, which includes communication (network) and data management (CPU and memory) costs.

-#citeauthor(<nitin_etal_2022>) don't utilize the CPU and memory usage directly as a metric, but instead assume the latency and throughput as indicators of performance.
+#citeauthor(<nitin_etal_2022>) do not utilize the CPU and memory usage directly as a metric, but instead assume the latency and throughput as indicators of performance.

 ==== Modularity